techtile-by-dramco/experiments/04_backscatter_communication/testbed_experiment/README.md

 ## Combined to perform measurements

-The techtile transceivers should be seperated into two types of types: a part of the SDR's should transmit a continuous carrier signal with a random phase, the other part should receive the backscattered signal.
+The techtile transceivers should be seperated into two types of types: a part of the SDR's should transmit a continuous carrier signal with a random phase (adaptive single-tone?), the other part should receive the backscattered signal.

+❗❗Adaptive single-tone signals could potentially cause corrupte messages --> if the received power level is changed during backscatter operartion❗❗

 ### Transmitter side